Our lab is Applying Nano & Microfabrication Techniques in the Manufacturing of Drug Delivery Systems, Medical Devices and Implants.

 Our Lab is emerging new materials and manufacturing techniques, in order to address the challenges associated with the manufacture of pharmaceutical systems that will teach new tricks to old drugs and on the development of new personalised medical devices and implants.

-Manufacturing of novel drug delivery systems & medical devices (e.g., catheters, drug eluting vascular grafts, implants for long-acting drug delivery, surgical meshes, microneedles) using innovative 3D printing technologies.
+Manufacturing of novel drug delivery systems & medical devices (e.g., catheters, drug eluting vascular grafts, implants for long-acting drug delivery, surgical meshes, microneedles, oral dosage forms) using innovative 3D printing technologies.

 3D Bioprinting applications in pharmaceutics and tissue engineering (e.g., arterial regeneration, bioresorbable vascular scaffolds, cardiac patches, wound healing).

-Manufacturing of nanofibers by electrospinning (melt or solution) for a variety of drug delivery and tissue engineering applications (e.g., cardiac patches, long-acting implantable devices, oral films, surgical mesh implants, wound healing).
+Manufacturing of medical nanofibers by electrospinning (melt or solution) for a variety of drug delivery and tissue engineering applications (e.g., cardiac patches, long-acting implantable devices, oral films, solid dispersions, surgical mesh implants, wound healing).

 MICROFLUIDICS & LAB-ON-A-CHIP

-Manufacturing of Polymer (e.g., PLGA) & lipid-based (e.g., liposomes, SLNs) Nanomedicines using microfluidics and comparison with traditional formulation methods (e.g., extrusion, thin-film hydration) for imaging or treatment or targeting using new or currently available drugs & biologics; including surface modification for cancer treatment/targeting.
+Manufacturing of Polymer (e.g., PLGA) & lipid-based (e.g., liposomes, Solid lipid nanoparticles, niosomes) Nanomedicines using microfluidics and comparison with traditional formulation methods (e.g., extrusion, thin-film hydration) for imaging or treatment or targeting using new or currently available drugs & biologics; including surface modification for cancer treatment/targeting.

-PubMed-based algorithms placed us in the top 5 labs in UK in the area of Microfluidics.
+PubMed-based algorithms placed us in the top 0.43% of scholars in the world writing about microfluidics.

 OUR STUDIES INCLUDE

-Formulation, physicochemical characterization, computational modelling (e.g. Finite Element Analysis (FEA), Computational Fluid Dynamics (CFD)), and in vitro & in vivo evaluation.
+From formulation to in vivo analysis: Formulation, physicochemical characterization, computational modelling (e.g. Finite Element Analysis (FEA), Computational Fluid Dynamics (CFD)), and in vitro, ex vivo & in vivo evaluation.

 If you want to learn more about our research, please don’t hesitate to get in touch.